Other Worlds Than These: Background

 In February 2012, Stephen King's assistant noted that both authors had other projects and haven't been able to coordinate their schedules as of yet to work on the novel.
 In July 2012, Straub commented that "plans for the third book have gone no further than before".
 This was later confirmed by Stephen King's assistant in February 2013.
 However, in May 2014, Peter Straub stated at a signing that the authors "have an idea of a story" and "it won't be too much longer".
-Later, in November 2014, during a book reading event in support of his new novel Revival, Stephen King said that he and Straub are currently planing the new Jack Sawyer book and hope to write it in 2015.
-In an interview with the Miami Herald in March 2016, Straub revealed that the writing was supposed to begin 3–4 years ago (circa 2012), but for health reasons and work schedule it never did, and that work on the book may begin in 1–2 years.
+Later, in November 2014, during a book reading event in support of his new novel Revival, Stephen King said that he and Straub are currently planning the new Jack Sawyer book and hope to write it in 2015.
+In an interview with the Miami Herald in March 2016, Straub revealed that the writing was supposed to begin three or four years previous (circa 2012), but for health reasons and work schedule it never did; however, he noted that work on the book may begin in one or two years time.
+In a 2021 appearance on the Dead Headspace podcast, Straub said that due to his health, it was unlikely that he would co-write a third Talisman with King.
 Straub died in 2022.

-In August 2023, King has expressed the possibility of finally writing the third installment of The Talisman series despite the passing of Peter Straub, saying: "Before he died, Peter sent me this long letter and said we oughta do the third one, and he gave me a really cool idea and I had some ideas of my own."
-More recently, in June 2024, King spoke about at last beginning work on the book in 2024, saying he re-read The Talisman in order to take notes and plans to re-read Black House.
-Finally, in several posts on Threads in January 2025, King confirmed he was writing the new novel, referred to as Talisman 3, which will be based in part on notes left by Peter Straub, and the book will be credited to both authors, with King telling Fangoria he's "channeling" Straub.
+In August 2023, King had expressed the possibility of finally writing the third installment of The Talisman series despite the passing of Peter Straub, saying: "Before he died, Peter sent me this long letter and said we oughta do the third one, and he gave me a really cool idea and I had some ideas of my own."
+In June 2024, King spoke about at last beginning work on the book in 2024, saying he re-read The Talisman in order to take notes and plans to re-read Black House.
+Additionally, in several posts on Threads in January 2025, King confirmed he was writing the new novel, referred to as Talisman 3.
+The novel will be partly based on notes left by Peter Straub.
+Further, the book will be credited to both authors, with King telling Fangoria he's "channeling" Straub.
 In July 2025, King noted on Threads that the novel was "almost done".

+The official title, cover art, and other publishing details were unveiled on February 7, 2026.

+On June 18, 2026, King read two excerpts on Scribner's YouTube channel.

+In July 2026, it was revealed that the book will contain 38 black-and-white illustrations drawn by Gabriel Rodriguez, who had previously worked with King drawing pictures for his previous book Fairy Tale (novel).